Sanyam2511/Sanyam2511/README.md

 ## About

-3rd-year Computer Science student at a top Indian university with hands-on industry experience shipping production code at an international startup.
+3rd-year Computer Science student with hands-on industry experience shipping production code at an international startup.
 I build with the MERN stack and TypeScript, care deeply about system design and clean UI, and actively contribute to open source.

 ---